gitschowos/ba-workspace/README.md

 A typescript Parser of the model is located in `projects/ngx-model-driven-form/src/lib/model/base-model.ts` or `projects/ngx-model-driven-form/form/base-model.ts`.

-As mentioned above, the "meta-model" specified with UML can be found here: https://lucid.app/publicSegments/view/59397d68-5ffa-4007-b446-b7e00aa1f827/image.pdf
+As mentioned above, the "meta-model" specified with UML can be found [here](https://lucid.app/publicSegments/view/59397d68-5ffa-4007-b446-b7e00aa1f827/image.pdf).
 #

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
 The Angular project and CLI were updated to version 12.0.0 later.